camunda-community-hub/slack-archivist/README.md

 We looked at doing that, but then saw an opportunity to build a searchable knowledge base on our [forum](https://forum.zeebe.io) by sending valuable threads there as posts.
 There they can be curated by editors, indexed by Google, and discovered by other members of our community searching for answers.

 Dgraph had a similar idea a few years ago, and built Wisemonk in Go.
-It hasn't been updated for a few years, and I couldn't get it to work - so I coded this up in TypeScript.
+It hasn't been updated for a few years, and I couldn't get it to work - so I coded this up in TypeScript, using Slack's Web API and Events API.

-## Usage
+## Prerequisites

 Obviously you will need a Slack where you can add bot users, and a Discourse instance where you can get an API key.
 You will also need to run the bot with a resolvable DNS address, as it needs to listen to Push notifications from Slack's Event API.

+## Installation

 To install, clone the repository, then run: